patdryburgh/hitchens/_posts/2009-01-20-obama-inaugural-address.md

 That we are in the midst of crisis is now well understood.
 Our nation is at war, against a far-reaching network of violence and hatred.
 Our economy is badly weakened, a consequence of greed and irresponsibility on the part of some, but also our collective failure to make hard choices and prepare the nation for a new age.
 Homes have been lost; jobs shed; businesses shuttered.
 Our health care is too costly; our schools fail too many; and each day brings further evidence that the ways we use energy strengthen our adversaries and threaten our planet.

+## In the age of a crisis

 These are the indicators of crisis, subject to data and statistics.
 Less measurable but no less profound is a sapping of confidence across our land - a nagging fear that America's decline is inevitable, and that the next generation must lower its sights.

-Today I say to you that the challenges we face are real.
+>Today I say to you that the challenges we face are real.
 They are serious and they are many.
 They will not be met easily or in a short span of time.
 But know this, America - they will be met.

 On this day, we gather because we have chosen hope over fear, unity of purpose over conflict and discord.

 On this day, we come to proclaim an end to the petty grievances and false promises, the recriminations and worn out dogmas, that for far too long have strangled our politics.

+### We are young

 We remain a young nation, but in the words of Scripture, the time has come to set aside childish things.
 The time has come to reaffirm our enduring spirit; to choose our better history; to carry forward that precious gift, that noble idea, passed on from generation to generation: the God-given promise that all are equal, all are free, and all deserve a chance to pursue their full measure of happiness.

+---

 In reaffirming the greatness of our nation, we understand that greatness is never a given.
 It must be earned.
 Our journey has never been one of short-cuts or settling for less.
 It has not been the path for the faint-hearted - for those who prefer leisure over work, or seek only the pleasures of riches and fame.
 Rather, it has been the risk-takers, the doers, the makers of things - some celebrated but more often men and women obscure in their labor, who have carried us up the long, rugged path towards prosperity and freedom.

+#### For us, they did things

 For us, they packed up their few worldly possessions and traveled across oceans in search of a new life.